empika/ImpactJS-Plugins/Readme.markdown

 	</html>

+# License for all plugins in this repository:

 Copyright (C) 2011 by Edward Parris.

 Permission is hereby granted, free of charge, to any person obtaining a copy